-In this article, we’ll take a look at the legal implications of engaging in underage sex with a minor, as well as the consequences of these actions.
+In this article, we’ll take a look at the legal implications of engaging in underage sex with a minor, as well as the consequences of sexual abuse.

 In recent years, ‘sexting’ has become more and more popular.
 If you’re unfamiliar with the term, it refers to sending text messages, or any other form of communication, of a sexual nature.
 This could be anything from sending an innuendo-filled message to distributing indecent images or video.
-It is illegal to engage in sexting, or any other sexual-fuelled communication, with anyone under the age of 18.
+It is illegal to engage in sexting, or any other sexual-fuelled communication, with anyone who is under the age of 18.

 In Scotland, the law is different.
 The age of criminal responsibility is 8 years of age, but a child cannot be prosecuted until they are aged 12 or older.